invesdwin/invesdwin-norva/README.md

 # norva
 **N**aked **O**bjects **R**eflection **V**isitor **A**PI

-A unified visitor API for processing Objects, Classes and javax.model via reflection.
+A unified visitor pattern implementation for processing Objects, Classes and javax.model via reflection.
 Allowing simpler creation of code generators or UI binding frameworks following the principles of the naked objects pattern.